SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 - No configuration of static local public keys to verify the token signature.
 - No configuration of JWKS URIs to verify the token signature.
 - The IDP must provide an `iss` claim that matches the base URI for discovery.
-- Leeway is not configurable yet.
+- Clock skew is fixed to 60 seconds.
 - The client that loads the JWKS is not configurable yet.

 ## Authorization